ShixiangWang/sigminer/README.md

     rearrangement signature).
 -   supports quantify exposure for one sample based on *known signatures*.
--   supports two methods for calling copy number signatures: one is from Macintyre et al. 2018 and the other is created by our group.
 -   supports association and group analysis and visualization for signatures.
 -   supports two types of signature exposures: relative exposure